-The WMO Community Platform officially launched in June 2019 at the Eighteenth World Meteorological Congress, creating greater synergies across the work of the WMO Community through transformative collaboration and information sharing.
+The WMO Community Platform launched officially in June 2019 at the Eighteenth World Meteorological Congress.
+The Platform promises to deliver greater synergies across the work of the WMO Community through transformative collaboration and information sharing.

-- Improved communication through provided collaboration tools, document management and knowledge management
+- Improving communication through collaborative tools, document management and knowledge management

-- Consolidated business information and visualization for decision-makers on tailored dashboards
+- Consolidating business information and visualization for decision-makers on tailored dashboards

-- Alignment with the new 2020–2023 WMO Strategy and restructured WMO activities as part of the Governance Reform process.
+- Alignment with the WMO Strategic Plan 2020–2023 and the restructuring of WMO activities as part of the Governance Reform process.